 Creating and maintaining a safe environment for our students and staff is one of the most important tasks educators have.
 It is with this in mind that each junior high school in Community Consolidated School District 15 partners with local law enforcement to conduct up to two (2) unannounced canine searches each year for illegal drugs.

 All canine searches are limited in scope to lockers and other common areas (e.g., gym lockers, library, etc.) with building administration being present throughout the exercise.
 When a canine search is being conducted, the school is placed into a Secure and Teach (previously called a soft lockdown.
 A Secure and Teach requires students and staff to remain in their classroom where instruction continues to take place.

 In the event that illegal drugs are found during a canine search, building administration conducts a full investigation that would most likely involve the participation of our school resource officer and appropriate school-based and legal consequences would be issued.

-Junior high administration will inform parents and staff of each canine search after it has taken place.
+School administration will inform parents and staff of each canine search after it has taken place.